barktler/Barktler/documents/data-verify.md

 }
 ```

-In a Barktler instance above, the data validate function will be execute every time the class is instantiate, the request is sent, and when the data is received.
+In a Barktler instance above, the data validate function will be executed every time the class is instantiated, the request is sent, and when the data is received.

 ## Dynamic

-All declare and hook action sure can be made differently after is instantiate.
-Like the following code.
+All declare and hook action sure can be made differently after is instantiated like the following code.

 ```ts
 const api: GoogleSearchAPI = GoogleSearchAPI.create();